The following article was provided by Steve Mergelsberg, Assistant

 any pass from the double-team.

 The ball is now double-teamed at the wing.
-XI can either
+X1 can either

 deny the point player or encourage a reverse pass from the double-team for a